Today's Monday • 25 mins read

 5. Write a journal to yourself

-Marcus Aurelius (121-180 CE), the Roman emperor, was the most powerful Stoic to have ever walked this earth.
-He wrote a journal for guiding himself in life.
+Writing a journal was a widespread daily Stoic habit, and Marcus Aurelius was the most powerful Stoic to have ever walked this earth.

 - The Stoic way of journaling was to write in the morning about the things they wanted to do that day.

 The Stoics wrote to bring order to their thoughts, ideas, and memories.
+Writing for themselves helped them view problems more objectively and find practical solutions, especially in hard times.

 Epictetus (55-135 CE) also journaled.
 He wrote, “These are the things [the distinction between what one can and cannot control] which philosophers should meditate on, which they should write daily, in which they should exercise themselves.”